openhackathons-org/gpubootcamp/ai/Megatron/README.md

 ### Scenario 2 : Accessing the Jupiter lab with Singularity + Slurm + SSH port forwarding is allowed
 A User Guide is often provided when one requests for access to a computing cluster with [NVIDIA SuperPOD Architecture](https://resources.nvidia.com/en-us-auto-datacenter/nvpod-superpod-wp-09).
 However, each compute cluster might have slight deviations to the reference architecture on various levels, HW and/or SW as well as the resource management control setups.

-It is likely the below steps will need to be adjusted, in which case, the user will need to consult the cluster admin or cluster operator to get help in debugging environment preparation in order to prepare for the boot camp materiel to run.
+It is likely the below steps will need to be adjusted, in which case, the user will need to consult the cluster admin or cluster operator to get help in debugging environment preparation in order to prepare for the boot camp material to run.

 #### Step 1 - Clone the gpubootcamp repo to obtain the scripts and notebooks.
 ` clone https://github.com/gpuhackathons-org/gpubootcamp.git`